Please ensure Javascript is enabled for purposes of website accessibility Biological Anthropology | University of West Florida

 Dr. Miller Wolf’s primary research focuses on analyzing human skeletal remains from archaeological contexts to answer cultural questions about the past.
 Her primary interests are in social organization, household archaeology, kinship, migration, mortuary ritual, cultural body modification, and identity.
 She primarily employs biodistance analysis (cranial and dental morphological and metric data) and isotopic analysis (strontium).
 Research occurs at ancient Maya sites in Honduras (Copan), Guatemala (Ucanal; Tayasal), and Belize (with the Maya Research Program, Blue Creek) and historical and contact period sites in Guatemala (San Bernabe Mission) and Belize (Belize City).
 She has also conducted research on various other samples from North America (Late Woodland sites in the Lower Illinois River Valley), Mexico (Aztec), and North Africa (Gobero site).

-Selected research can be found here.
+Selected research from Dr. Miller Wolf can be found here.

 Conservation and Bioarchaeology